 The Gmundner Traun

-The large wild brown trout (salmo trutta labrax lacustris) that entered the river to spawn before the dam was built cannot be caught there any moe.
+The large wild brown trout (salmo trutta labrax lacustris) that entered the river to spawn before the dam was built cannot be caught there any more.
 Today the river is dependent on fish stocking as also the reproduction of the grayling seems to be not working any more.
-Nevertheless the Freunde der Gmundner Traun, an international fly fishing club, who are the present tenants of the river do their best to make good fly fishing possible.
-The Gmundner Traun holds trout, grayling, some huge pike and different cyprinid species.
-It is still a river which attracts a lot of fishermen from different countries and I always enjoy to fish it when I am in Upper Austria.
+Nevertheless, the Freunde der Gmundner Traun, an international fly fishing club, who is the present tenant of the river does its best to make good fly fishing possible.
+The Gmundner Traun holds trout, grayling, some huge pike and different cyprinid species like carp, barbels and chub to only mention a few.
+It is still a river which attracts a lot of fly fishermen from different countries and I always enjoy to fish it when I am in Upper Austria.

 April 1-Nov.
 30

 reduced daily license fee Euro 55.- (for 2017 and 2018) instead of Eur 80.-

 Gasthof-Hotel "Wirt am Bach", 4664 Oberweis, Am Bach 13, Tel. +43 7612 74503

 Gasthof "Waldesruh", 4662 Steyrermühl, Kohlwehr 1, Tel. +43 7613 3143